Jody Porter: Solo

-In 2008, Porter finished work on his debut solo album, Close to the Sun.
-The 12-song album bridges the gap between the sonic atmospheric stylings of the Belltower and the guitar-driven power pop of Fountains of Wayne; it was coproduced by Michael Tudor and Gordon Raphael (Strokes, Regina Spektor).
+In 2008, Porter finished work on his debut solo album, Close to the Sun, produced by himself and co-produced by Michael Tudor and Gordon Raphael (Strokes, Regina Spektor).
+The 12-song album bridges the gap between the sonic atmospheric stylings of the Belltower and the guitar-driven power pop of Fountains of Wayne.
 The album was first released in Japan by FAEC/Rough Trade on July 2, 2008, and was later picked up by Engine Room Recordings and slated for worldwide release on May 11, 2010.
+On writing the album, Porter stated he wrote "from a stream of consciousness [...]
+I thought I'd be less lyrically inclined to write about things I don't know about.
+So I pulled from my personal experiences.
+Seventy-five percent is my point of view and there is some of the stuff that may be about someone I know."